JENNY BARRETT DEAF CHILD ACHIEVEMENT AWARDS 2023

 John Stagg was nominated by Sarah Stobbart, Advisory Teacher Hearing Support Service.
 John is always kind, thoughtful and puts others before himself.
 Despite his hearing loss he never makes a fuss or expects special treatment.
 He recently helped a younger child when older children were being unkind and took the younger child back to his parents.
 This shows empathy and courage.
 John is a quiet boy who ‘just gets on with it’ and he can be easily be over-looked.

-Well done to all everyone who was nominated!
+Well done to everyone who was nominated!

 2023 Senior and Junior nominees